nodimhu/tyche-do/README.md

 # Tyche DO Worker

-Tyche DO is the DurableObject worker for Tyche.
+Tyche DO is the DurableObject worker for [nodimhu/tyche-sveltehack](https://github.com/nodimhu/tyche-sveltehack).